Building my own web design business is the most fun I’ve ever had while working. It was also a ton of work.

 And there’s no need to invest your hard-earned cash in an expensive or confusing web design course.

 Through hard work, patience and a ton of trial and error, I carved my own path to web designer success.
 Of course, I had a lot of help along the way through various support channels, including random internet people who helpfully wrote advice for me to find through Google.
+(Which I used to build my own SEO strategy and then turn around and offer premium SEO services to my clients.)

 And now it’s my turn to return the favor.